sohonetlabs/fourcc.js/README.md

 Some of the more well known FOURCCs include "DIVX", "XVID", "H264", "DX50".
 But these are just a few of the hundreds

+There are 3 sections
+ * Audio for Audio codecs
+ * Video for Video codecs
+ * Subtitles for subtitles

 Any that are missing or wrong please fork and send us a pull request.